PharmaLedger-IMI/acdc-components/native-integration/README.md

        but all the native API is exposed via the 'nativeBridge' object;
      - This basic Camera API (not the native one) in not closed will benefit from you input and adaptation to your needs.\
        Our focus was not to implement but to expose.

 Relevant files:
 ```shell
   octopus.json
   octopus.freeze.json
 ```

 these are the build script files. handle with extreme care or the build process might/WILL be broken.
 These files must always be in sync apart from some commit hashes that MUST not be changed!! (backups for those hashes can be found in octopus-freeze.json.bck);

 There are 3 main relevant sections in these files: 'dependencies', 'build', and 'build-ios-app':
     - the dependencies is run when you run 'npm install';
     - build when you run 'npm run build-all';
     - build-ios-app ...

 Notice all entries regarding 'authentication-feature-template':
     these should be replicated for your fork on both files;

 NOTE: If you keep the folder for Authentication features consistent: 'authentication-feature-xxx' the build script will automatically present those credentials in the splash page (localhost:8080)

 IMPORTANT!!! in oder to ensure the ```npm install``` properly handles dependencies it will revert the repo back the last commit of that file. this means whenever you want to test from scratch, you need to ensure the ```octopus-freeze.json``` was changed in your last commit (we add/remove withe lines at the end)

+In the event that the app runs slow:
+- delete authentication-feature-<your-feature-name>/seed
+- In ACDC root: run build authentication-feature-<your-feature-name>
+- Update batch to newly generated SSI so that authentication still works